The 15 Best Architects in Cincinnati

 Cincinnati is home to examples of fascinating architecture styles both historic and modern, from the Art Deco design of the Carew Building to the sleek lines of the Rosenthal Center for Contemporary Art, designed by Pritzker Architecture Prize-winner Zaha Hadid.
-Perhaps more importantly, Cincinnati is home to a design community that concerns itself with urban problem solving and sustainable design, encouraging open-ended discussions on building healthy places that promote connectivity and economic development.
+Perhaps more importantly, Cincinnati architects have become a design community that concerns itself with urban problem solving and sustainable design, encouraging open-ended discussions on building healthy places that promote connectivity and economic development.
 Last year, the city hosted its fourth annual Design Week, with events designed to foster the region’s creative talent.

 In every community, there are leaders.
 We’ve curated a list of Cincinnati architects who are at the top of their game and influencing the next generation.
 Whether their focus is on custom residential design or large-scale commercial projects, they all have an eye towards the future.
 Click through the list, and let us know your thoughts below.